Azure/cognitiveservices-aci/cognitive-services-and-aci.md

 # 10 minute Quickstart: Running Cognitive Services on Azure Container Instances (ACI)

-With the following steps, Scale your Azure Cognitive Services applications in the cloud easily with Azure Container Instances (ACI).
-This 10 minute quickstart walks you through running Cognitive Services on ACI so you can focus on building your applications instead of managing the infrastructure.
+With the following steps, now you can scale Azure Cognitive Services applications in the cloud easily with Azure Container Instances (ACI).
+This help you focus on building your applications instead of managing the infrastructure.

-This quickstart will guide you to run a Cognitive Services [Text Analytics](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers) container on an Azure [Container Instance](https://docs.microsoft.com/azure/container-instances/) (ACI), it briefly cover two steps:
+This briefly guide you to run a Cognitive Services [Text Analytics](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers) container on an Azure [Container Instance](https://docs.microsoft.com/azure/container-instances/) (ACI), it covers two steps:

 1. **Cognitive Services resource creation for Text Analytics**
 2. **Deploying Text Analytics docker image to Azure Container Instance**